SovereignCloudStack/standards/Standards/scs-XXXX-v1-security-of-iaas-service-software.md

 #### Dependencies of the IaaS Layer Software

 While the IaaS service software like OpenStack itself is monitored and security issues announced in OSSNs and OSSAs, these services have lots of dependecies, that are not monitored by the same entity.
-When dependencies have security issues, there might be no OSSN or OSSA, so CSPs also need to watch CVEs concerning these dependencies themself.
+When dependencies have security issues, there might be no OSSN or OSSA, so CSPs also need to watch CVEs concerning these dependencies themselves.
 Those dependencies must also be updated in a reasonable timeframe, when a security issue is disclosed.

 #### What timeframe is needed to fix the issue?

 CSPs should be encouraged to fix security issues as fast as possible.
 Some security issues are very easy to exploit so as soon as the vulnerability is disclosed attacks on deployments will start.
-Other vulnerabilities may need much knowladge and more time to be exploited.
+Other vulnerabilities may need much knowledge and more time to be exploited.
-Also the impact of different vulnerabilites will differ.
+Also the impact of different vulnerabilities will differ.

 So it can be concluded that some security issues need to be fixed immediately while for others it is okay to take some time.
-The BSI already has some guidance[^1] on how fast CSPs should response.
+The BSI already has some guidance[^1] on how fast CSPs should respond.
 From the moment a vulnerability is disclosed these are the advised reaction times ranked by the severity of the vulnerability:

 1. Critical (CVSS = 9.0 – 10.0): 3 hours